leandrosas101/hacknotts2020-work/README.md

-# hacknotts2020-work
+# hacknotts2020
-it's hacknotts2020's work
+it's the project our team worked on for hacknotts 2020